 Why does my dog need the bordetella vaccination every 6 months?

 The bordetella vaccination is administered to prevent kennel cough, which is more easily contracted in social environments.
-Downtown Dog Lounge is a very social environment.
-In all the years that we have been in business, we’re proud to say we have never had an outbreak of kennel cough.
 Upon opening, we consulted with veterinarians and decided this was the right thing to do.
 Our purpose is not to over-vaccinate any pooches, just to do everything we can to keep kennel cough from becoming an issue in our facilities.
 We offer a non-injectable intra-nasal version of this vaccination in-house.

 Why does my dog need a quick-release collar?